studsio/core/doc/Daemons.md

 # Daemons

-TODO: talk about Daemon, DaemonSupervisor, and built daemons
+TODO: talk about Daemon, DaemonMgr, and built daemons

     // Start daemons
-    DaemonSupervisor {
+    DaemonMgr {
       it.daemons = [
         Ntpd()
       ]